 By creating something valuable, you can offer it to your site readers and drive readers to join your email list on autopilot.

 I recommend creating a helpful resource relevant to you and your coaching niche.
 Creating highly relevant content will ensure you only get people signing up for your freebie who would also be interested in your paid-for coaching packages.

 These freebies can include:

 Once you have people signing up to receive your emails, you can work on creating automated email sequences that promote your paid-for coaching packages.

-You could even ask your subscribers one or two of these discovery call questions and see who replies, to establish which of your readers are engaging and you could suggest your paid packages to!
+You could even ask your subscribers one or two of these discovery call questions and see who replies to establish which of your readers are engaging.
+Once you have that engagement, you could suggest your paid packages to them!

 How to find coaching clients FAST with Pinterest – Final thoughts

 I hope this post on how to use Pinterest for coaches has helped you realize that Pinterest can be a great tool for marketing your coaching business.
 Use it to create or update your Pinterest marketing strategy and stay on top of any changes the platform might make for lasting success.

 Now you know how to use Pinterest and that it’s the perfect platform to find coaching clients, it’s time to start using it!